dadan-io/js-sdk-sample/README.md

 ## Usage

-In your html page include the follwing
+In your html page we include the follwing

 ```html
 <div id="record-video-button"></div>